-Derbyshire Mind is a local mental health association, established in 1967.
-We are affiliated to National Mind but are independent of them and as such are a registered charity no: 1041116 and Company Limited by Guarantee Registered in England and Wales no: 2942312.
+Derbyshire Mind is a local mental health charity, established in 1967.
+We are part of the Mind network and are a registered charity no: 1041116 and Company Limited by Guarantee Registered in England and Wales no: 2942312.
 Our Information Commissioners Office registration number is ZA229838

 We process personal information to enable us to provide a voluntary service for the benefit of the public in Derbyshire and Derby City.
-We deliver contracted Specialist and Community Advocacy Services in Derbyshire and the Enjoying Derbyshire Wellbeing Project in Derbyshire and Derby City.
-As part of our work we also support Derbyshire Mental Health Forum in the delivery of the Mental Health Awareness Training and provide support to those who undertake fundraising activities on our behalf.
+We deliver contracted Specialist and Community Advocacy Services in Derbyshire and community mental wellbeing services in Derbyshire and Derby City.
+As part of our work we also provide support to those who undertake fundraising activities on our behalf.
 We manage our employees and volunteers, and maintain our own accounts and records.
 Individuals can become members of the organisation and register with us to receive information and updates from us via our mailing systems and social media.

 What personal data do we collect?

 Your personal data (any information which identifies you, or which can be identified as relating to you personally for example, name, address, phone number, email address) will be collected and used by us.
 We’ll only collect the personal data that we need.

 We collect personal data in connection with specific activities such as employment, volunteering, membership requests, use of our services, donations etc.